Rico-febrian/elt-dwh-olist-ecommerce/README.md

   pip install -r requirements.txt
   ```

-  > **You can install libraries as needed while developing the code.
-However, once complete, make sure to generate a requirements.txt file listing all dependencies**.
+**Note: You can install libraries as needed while developing the code.
+However, once complete, make sure to generate a _requirements.txt_ file listing all dependencies**.

 ## - **Create _.env_ file to store all credential information**